 Possession and dealing in rough diamonds is governed by the Diamonds Act, 56 of 1986 (“Diamonds Act”).
 Persons are not allowed to be in possession of rough diamonds unless they are producers or hold a licence or other authorisation from the appropriate authorities.

 The Diamonds Act sets out certain procedures aimed at increasing local beneficiation and which producers are obliged to comply with.
 The producers are obliged to offer 10% of their production to the State Diamond Trader (“SDT”) at fair market value and on a run of mine basis (“representative sample”).
 The prices at which the production is offered to the SDT is to be verified by the Government Diamond Valuator failing which an independent diamond valuator may be appointed.
 Once the prices have been verified or agreed, the SDT is entitled to purchase the representative sample, failing which the producer may sell them independently.

-In addition to the SDT process, diamonds that are intended for export must first be offered for sale at the Diamond Exchange and Export Centre at fair market value before they can be exported.
+In addition to the SDT process, producers are incentivised to sell a portion of their production to local diamond beneficiators and diamonds that are intended for export must first be offered for sale at the Diamond Exchange and Export Centre at fair market value before they can be exported.